On a generalization of affinoid varieties: The language of halos and the tropical addition

 \begin{defn} Let $A$ be a ring and $R$ an aura.
-A (generalized) \emph{seminorm} on $A$ with values on $R$ is a halos morphism $|\cdot|: A \to R$. \end{defn}
+A (generalized) \emph{seminorm} on $A$ with values on $R$ is a halo morphism $|\cdot|: A \to R$. \end{defn}

-In the following we use the language of halos as a shortcut to deal at the same time with archimedean and non-archimedean norms over algebras.
-In particular when we will deal with an algebra $A$ over a non-archimedean valued field $k$, we (tacitly) equip $\R_{\ge 0}$ with his tropical aura structure in order to obtain from the triangle inequality $|a + b| \le |a| + |b|$ required in the definition of seminorm, the strong triangle inequality $|a + b| = \max \{ |a|, |b| \}$.
-Moreover this will be handy in dealing with power-series over $k$ and the summation norm on $\sum_{i = 1}^\infty a_i X^i \in k \ldbrack X \rdbrack$ which will be formally written
+In the following chapters we use the language of halos as a shortcut to deal at the same time with archimedean and non-archimedean seminorms over algebras over valued fields.
+Our use of the concepts we have introduced in this section aims at having a better notation for dealing with normed algebras over archimedean and non-archimedean base fields at the same time.
+In particular, when we deal with an algebra $A$ over a non-archimedean valued field $k$, we (tacitly) equip $\R_{\ge 0}$ with its structure of tropical aura in order to obtain from the triangle inequality of definition \ref{defn:gen_seminomr}, formally written $|a + b| \le |a| + |b|$, the ultrametric triangle inequality $|a + b| \le \max \{ |a|, |b| \}$.
+Moreover, this will be handy in dealing with power-series over $k$ and the summation norm on $\underset{i = 0}{\overset{\infty}\sum} a_i X^i \in k \ldbrack X \rdbrack$ which will be formally written

-but whose meaning is different with respect to the halos structure considered on $\R_{\ge 0}$.
-If we are working on an archimedean valued field the summation symbol stands for the usual addition between real numbers while if we are dealing with a non-archimedean one it stands for tropical addition.
-Finally, we remark that when we deal with algebras over a non-archimedean valued field, this convention implies that we work in a full subcategory of the category of seminormed algebras, avoiding to consider the ``pathological'' objects which are endowed with a seminorm which doesn't satisfies the ultrametric triangle inequality even if they are over a non-archimedean valued field.
-This is a point to have in mind to state the right universal properties of the algebras that we will study in the following chapter by working in the right category.
+but its meaning is different with respect to the halos structure considered on $\R_{\ge 0}$.
+If we are working on an archimedean valued field the summation symbol stands for the usual addition between real numbers whereas if we are dealing with a non-archimedean one it stands for tropical addition.
+From now on we will adopt this convention (we will also have the care of remind the reader about this fact in its most important uses).

+Finally, we remark that when we deal with algebras over a non-archimedean valued field, this convention implies that we work in a full subcategory of the category of all seminormed algebras, \ie precisely the one endowed with an ultrametric seminorm.
+Indeed, we are avoiding to consider algebras which are endowed with a seminorm which does not satisfy the ultrametric triangle inequality when they are defined over a non-archimedean valued field (considered as pathological objects by some authors).
+This is a point we must keep in mind especially when we state the universal properties of the algebras that we will study in the following chapters.
+In particular, from this choice it depends the correct statement of the universal properties characterizing the Tate's algebras over non-archimedean valued fields.